Blog

 • Minoxidil may be able to grow beard hair.
 There aren’t many studies on minoxidil for beard growth, but the available research is pretty promising.

-• Careful though.
+• Careful, though.
 Some people experience side effects of minoxidil, like skin irritation and allergic reactions.

 • There are other ways to encourage beard growth.
-Healthy habits and a routine can support beard growth.
+Healthy habits and a skincare routine can support beard growth.
 This guide on "what does aftershave do" is a helpful start.

 One final thing to remember about minoxidil and beard growth: If you stop using minoxidil, it may stop working — which means the patchy beard hair you had before treatment can return.
 Unless you’re keen to try a clean-shaven look, try to use minoxidil consistently.